Cocoom/cocoom.github.io/docs/advanced/teams-setup-admin.md

 There are 3 main parts in this menu section:

-1. [Manage apps](#manage-apps): allows you to give an overview of available Apps, which one you blocked or allowed to be installed & each app properties,
+1. [Manage apps](#manage-apps): allows you to give an overview of available Apps, which one you blocked or allowed to be installed & each app properties, but also grant admin consent when requested by an app,

 2. [Permission policies](#permission-policies): which app is allowed to be installed,